 I don’t think the rice claim – rice lager – was so much turning a negative into a positive as not realizing rice adjunct was not, in terms of traditional brewing, a point of pride, even in America where some form of adjunct characterized most brewing by 1900.

-In fact, there seems to have been an attempt by Molson to create a new image for the Ontario market, almost to give the impression Crown and Anchor Rice Brewery (see the label) was a new entrant in brewing.
-Maybe it was thought the Molson name had no particular resonance in Ontario of the 1950s, or possibly was viewed negatively since Molson originated in Quebec.
+In fact, there seems to have been an attempt by Molson to create a fresh image in Ontario, almost to give the impression the (unit name only) “Crown and Anchor Rice Brewery” on the label was a new entrant in Canadian brewing.
+Maybe it was thought “Molson” had no particular resonance in Ontario, or was viewed negatively since Molson originated in Quebec.
 (The old Quebec-Ontario rivalry lives on).

 Be that as it may, Molson discarded the artifice after a few years, and discarded the rice claim, too.
 Perhaps it got letters from European brewmasters skiing in the Adirondacks saying, “Vy are you fellows advertising the use of rice?
 Vy is it in the brewery name?”.

-So, yes, even Crown and Anchor Rice Beer still exists – only it’s called Molson Canadian lager beer.
+So, yes, even Crown and Anchor Rice Beer still exists, only it’s called Molson Canadian lager beer.

 Note re images: The first image above was sourced from the news story linked in the text.
 The second, from Ebay, here.
 The third, from the Fitzgerald Brothers website (the bottling and distribution business still exists), here.
 All intellectual property in the sources belongs solely to the lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.